-Alex Lipman has nearly 20 years of experience both in private practice and government with a focus on securities litigation, regulation, and corporate governance matters.
-His practice focuses on defending individuals and organizations in SEC enforcement investigations relating to insider trading, corporate financial irregularities, and securities sales practices.
-Alex regularly advises financial institutions about risks of exposure to claims of violations of securities laws.
+Alex Lipman has over 20 years of experience both in private practice and government with a focus on white collar, SEC enforcement, securities litigation, regulatory, and corporate governance matters.
+His practice focuses primarily on defending individuals and organizations in SEC enforcement and criminal matters relating to insider trading, corporate financial irregularities, and securities sales practices.

-Alex’s government experience includes serving as a special assistant United States Attorney on the Securities and Commodities Fraud Task Force at the U.S. Attorney’s Office for the Southern District of New York for several years.
-During that time, he prosecuted and tried cases involving accounting fraud, mail and wire fraud, and insider trading.
+Alex’s government experience includes serving as a special assistant United States Attorney on the Securities and Commodities Fraud Task Force at the U.S. Attorney’s Office for the Southern District of New York.
+In that position he prosecuted and tried cases involving accounting fraud, mail and wire fraud, and insider trading.
 Alex also served as a Branch Chief in the SEC’s Enforcement Division, where he conducted numerous high-profile investigations into securities law violations, including cases stemming from the collapse of Enron.

 Publications and presentations

 - “Current Trends in SEC Enforcement,” Federal Bar Council's 2012 Fall Bench & Bar Retreat, Skytop, PA, September 21, 2012 (Panelist)

 - “Understanding Fiduciary Duties and the Sweep of the Anti-Fraud Provisions of the Investment Advisers Act of 1940,” Investment Adviser Association and National Regulatory Services, Boston, MA, June 13, 2012 (Co-Presenter)

 - “Dusting off SEC Cooperation Guidance for Individuals,” Securities Law360, July 13, 2009 (Author)